zehuac/thesis_project/README.md

 3. Run **reset_fci.py** if you want to reset the fuel consumption indices in MongoDB for all the road segments.

 ### Get Estimated Vehicle Weights

+Download the estimated weights of the vehicles into the folder

 ### Extract and Integrate the Data